 Then, I’ll send you the first draft (usually I send two or three different versions.)
 The drafts will have the style that the end result of the cover will have.
-They will also have the elements (shapes, images, etc.) that the final cover will have.
+They will also have all the elements that the final cover will have.

 After that, it’s your turn to give feedback.
 This is the major feedback round.
-You can ask me to add or remove a limited amount of elements, change colours and/or positions of elements and change the font and/or position of the title and your name.
+You can ask me to add or remove an element, change colours and/or positions of elements and change the font and/or position of the title and your name.

 Step 4: The Final Draft

 I will implement the changes you asked for and send you the final draft of your cover.
 Now, you can adjust some last details in the second, minor feedback round.
 For example, slightly changing the position of elements or changing the background colour.